cowlingj/an-introduction-to-programming-with-python/lessons/Lesson06.md

 ## Nesting Conditions

-The body of a conditional statement can include another conditional statement, doing this is a teqnique called nesting.
+The body of a conditional statement can include another conditional statement, doing this is a technique called nesting.

 > As a general rule of thumb, the less things are nested the better, because
 > many nested statements can become confusing to think about when reading code,